MinduliW/MinduliW/README.md

 - 👋 Hi, I’m Minduli!
 - 👀 I’m interested in all things space!
-- 🌱 I’m currently learning Docker because it's fun.
+- 🌱 I’m currently doing my phd because it's fun.
 - 💞️ I’m looking to collaborate on any and all space projects, machine learning work and web development.
 - 📫 Email me on minduli1999@gmail.com